 Book recommendations from the editors of Scientific American

-Letters to the editor from the May 2017 issue of Scientific American
+Letters to the editor from the June 2018 issue of Scientific American

-Letters to the editor from the April 2017 issue of Scientific American
+Letters to the editor from the May 2018 issue of Scientific American